douglasgreen/duolingo/esperanto.md

 - the menu - la menuo
 - them - ilin
 - the milk - la lakto
+- the mom - la panjo
 - the mom - la patrino
 - the money - la mono
 - the morning - la mateno
+- the mother-in-law - la bopatrino
 - the mother - la patrino
 - the mouse - la muso
 - the mug - la taso
 - the name - la nomo
+- the nephew - la nevo
+- the nephew or niece - la genevo
 - the newspaper - la ĵurnalo
+- the niece - la nevino
 - the night - la nokto
 - the office - la oficejo
 - the offspring - la ido